jcoiner/memtest/README.md

 # memtest

-Fork of memtest86+ 5.01 with improvements on correctness and code readability.
+Fork of memtest86+ 5.01.
+Improves correctness, code health, and code readability while maintaining the performance and coverage at levels at least as good as 5.01.

 Non-goals of this fork:
  - Support UEFI